piesauce/style-transfer-text/README.md

 The training data is comprised of text from 14 Shakespearean play along with their translations in modern English.
 The data is taken from /cocoxu's [repository]( https://github.com/cocoxu/Shakespeare/tree/master/data).
 The data folder also contains a shakespearean english - modern english dictionary, also taken from the same repository.
 Pre-trained embeddings are taken from this repository - https://github.com/harsh19/Shakespearizing-Modern-English/

-The eda folder contains data analyis of the Shakespearan plays, exploring the key characteristics, frequency distribution, and idiosyncracies of the text
+The eda folder contains data analysis of the Shakespearan plays, exploring the key characteristics, frequency distribution, and idiosyncracies of the text

 The models folder contains a pytorch implementation of seq2seq with a pointer component.
-Also present is the retrofitting of pre-trained embeddings by leveraging the Shakespearean-Modern English dictionary.
+Also present is the code for retrofitting of pre-trained embeddings by leveraging the Shakespearean-Modern English dictionary.

 The evaluation folder contains evaluation of style transfer measured through BLEU and PINC metrics